pranabdas/machine-learning/docs/setup.md

 sudo apt install git
 ```

-On Windows go to <https://git-scm.com>, download and install git.
+On Windows go to <https://git-scm.com>, download and install git (optionally,
+you can choose to install Git Bash, a UNIX like terminal for Windows).

-Once you have git, you can open a terminal (on Windows command prompt, git bash,
+Once you have git, you can open a terminal (on Windows Command prompt, Git bash,
-or powershell) and clone my repository:
+or Powershell) and clone my repository:
 ```console
 git clone --depth 1 https://github.com/pranabdas/machine-learning
 ```